Yoast/yoast-test-helper/readme.txt

 Enhancements:

 * Adds a new tool to safely downgrade Yoast SEO, including reverting all run migrations and resetting the version number.
+The tool currently works only for the free version of the plugin, without Premium enabled.

 Other: